coeex/unkwn/README.md

 # unkwn

 ### Scripts have been removed.
-Only the file structure is available.
+Only the file structure is available due to the sale agreement

 ## What is unkwn?